christophuv/PeakBotMRM/documentation/help.md

 Currently the training mode is restricted to experienced users and will be provided with a GUI in a later iteration of the software.
 We apologize for this inconvenience.

 ## Prediction mode
+In this mode new, raw LC-MS data can be processed and chromatographic peaks detected.
+Besides the raw LC-MS data also a transitiion list needs to be provided (see example).

 ### Start the GUI
 Double-click on the runPeakBotMRM.bat in the folder TODO.
 The GUI will appear in a couple of seconds.